AndreasLantz/jenkinsDemo/README.md

-Repo for Selenium Grid integration with Jenkins
+Repo for Selenium Grid integration with Jenkins.

+Work-in-progress